-Sunilyn Hertt, Member joined Tulsa County in September 2013.
+Sunilyn Hertt, Chairman joined Tulsa County in September 2013.
 Hertt is a Training and Information Specialist in the Human Resources department.
 She was elected to the Board of Trustees, effective July 2018.
-Stan Sallee was elected County Commissioner for District 1, in November 2018 and took office January 1, 2019.
-He served on the Board of Trustees from January 1, 2021 to June 30, 2021.

-Heather Little, Chairman joined Tulsa County in May 2011.
-Little is an Internal Auditor in the Treasurer's office.
-She was elected to the Board of Trustees in May 2015.
+She has serviced as Chairman and Vice-Chairman.
+Hertt resigned from Tulsa County January 21, 2022.
+Toni L. Kizer, Member joined the County Clerk's office in July 2001.
+Kizer is the Director of Accounting in the County Clerk's office.
+She was elected to the Board of Trustees in 1997.
 She has served as Chairman, Vice-Chairman, and Investment Committee Chairman.
-Michael Willis was elected County Clerk in June 2016 and took office January 1, 2017.
-He serves as Clerk to the Board of Trustees.